 Note: A student may direct that any or all of the directory information be withheld from public disclosure by notifying the Records Office in writing.
 Students who request that directory data be restricted should be advised that this will remain in effect until the student officially requests in writing to the Records Office that this restriction cease.
 This restriction will remain in effect after a student graduates or ceases to be enrolled at Anoka Technical College.

-For questions concering your rights, please contact:
+For questions concerning your rights, please contact:

-Data Practices Compliance Officer: Marilyn Smith
+Data Practices Compliance Officer: Donald Lewis

 Employee Data Privacy Designee: Jay Nelson

-Student Data Privacy Designee: Susan Rumpka
+Student Data Privacy Designee: Susan Rumpca